-- Saturday 24th January: 5pm Eglinton Challenge Starts at the Eglington flats
+- Saturday 21st January: 5pm Eglinton Challenge Starts at the Eglinton Flats

 The Milford Mountain Classic

-Starting at 4.15pm the Distinction Hotels Milford Mountain Classic is a tough 120km race from Milford to Te Anau.
+Starting at 4.15pm the Milford Mountain Classic is a tough 120km race from Milford to Te Anau.

 As the race includes two major climbs, it is probably more like the equivalent of a 150km race.
 Starting at sea level in Milford, the cycle race climbs to a high point of 940m at the Eastern Portal of the Homer Tunnel (King of the Mountain location).
 There is a further steady climb from the Hollyford turnoff to "The Divide" before following the Eglinton Valley to Te Anau Downs and the Lake Te Anau shore to a Te Anau finish.